dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 The following are two example formulations.

-1. The :ref:`penalty_sdk` section shows a NOT gate, represented symbolically as :math:`x_2 \Leftrightarrow \neg x_1`, formulated mathematically as BQM,
+1. The :ref:`penalty_sdk` section shows that a NOT gate, represented symbolically as :math:`x_2 \Leftrightarrow \neg x_1`, is formulated mathematically as BQM,

    .. math::